 While it is an obvious error to request a cache image when opening the file read only, it is not in general possible to test for this error in the H5Pset_mdc_image_config() call.
 Rather than fail the subsequent file open, we have elected to resolve the issue by silently ignoring the file image request in this case.

-As discussed in the “Cycle of Operation” section above, the cache image is read automatically if present.
+As discussed in the “Cycle of Operation” section above, the cache image is read automatically on file open if present.

 Implementation Details

 While the above “Cycle of Operation” provides a good conceptual outline of the proposed Metadata Cache Image enhancement, some implementation details are glossed over in that section.
 These details are addressed in this section.
-Note that as implementation is not fully complete as of this writing, some details are still not fully developed.
+Note that as implementation is not fully stable as of this writing, some details may not fully developed.

-Metadata Cache Image Super Block Extension Message
+Metadata Cache Image Superblock Extension Message

 The metadata cache image super block extension message indicates the presence of a cache image by its existence – thus it need only contain the base address and length of the image.
 The file format is as follows: